Dublin Midlands Hospital Group: History

 In April 2018, Dublin Midlands Hospital Group had to defend the level of its car parking charges.

 Services

-The Group is headed by a Chief Executive, who is accountable to the National Director for Acute Services in the Health Service Executive, and is responsibility for delivering inpatient care, emergency care, maternity services, outpatient care and diagnostic services at its designated hospitals.
+The Group is headed by a Chief Executive, who is accountable to the National Director for Acute Services in the Health Service Executive, and is responsible for delivering inpatient care, emergency care, maternity services, outpatient care and diagnostic services at its designated hospitals.
 The Group’s designated cancer centre is St. James’s Hospital.
 The Group's academic partner is Trinity College Dublin.